Nesper94/Metabiome/docs/source/tutorial.rst

 .. warning::

-        :code:`metabiome-das_tool` requires that each scaffolds-to-bin
+        :code:`metabiome das_tool` requires that each scaffolds-to-bin
         tsv filename must match to their respective contig filename:

         .. code-block:: bash